 All property is driven by population growth, rising levels of wealth, inflation and the supply of the particular type of real estate, be it homes, apartments, shopping centres, offices, etc.

 Some investors like to see the actual property and land they own.
 This is possible with homes and apartments, however it comes at a big cost in terms of government taxes, and a much lower income yield of 2.0%, versus REITs 5.5%.

 Homes have historically provided the best capital gains.
-However, the average price of a Melbourne apartment is only about where it was seven years ago.
+However, the average price of a Melbourne apartment has been static for a decade.